just-the-docs/just-the-docs/docs/ui-components/typography.md

 abcdefghijklmnopqrstuvwxyz
 {: .fs-5 .ls-10 .code-example }

-For monospace type, like code snippets or the pre `<pre>` element, Just the Docs uses a native system font stack for monospace fonts:
+For monospace type, like code snippets or the `<pre>` element, Just the Docs uses a native system font stack for monospace fonts:

 ```scss
 "SFMono-Regular", Menlo, Consolas, Monospace